SafetyCulture/safetyculture-sdk-python/README.md

 Known Limitations:
 If two or more groups have the same name, the user will be added to only one of those groups.
-Note: Adding a deactivated user in the CSV will ca
+Note: Adding a deactivated user in the CSV will not activate the user currently.
+Support for this will be added in future.

 ## SafetyCulture Python SDK
 1. Import `safetypy` into a Python module or Python interpreter:
 ```